 Let’s look at the tire options now in a bit more detail.

-Section 1 – Recommended Tire Size
+Recommended Tire Size

 The Ford Ranger Raptor Gen1 comes with a standard tire size of 285/70/17, which roughly translates to a 33-inch tire.
-You can read more about 33” vs 285/70/17 here.
+You can read more about 33” vs. 285/70/17 here.

-When upgrading the tires, the size which works well is the 315/70R17.
+When upgrading the tires, the size that works well is the 315/70R17.
 This is the recommended size when fitting 35s.
 315 x 12.5 is the ideal height and width to really fill out those Raptors wheel guards nicely.
 There isn’t any wheel poke to be concerned about so your truck will remain street-legal, thanks to the wider Raptor Guards.
-The 35s look absolutely fantastic and give the truck a really tough stance.
+The 35s look fantastic and give the truck a really tough stance.

-Section 2 – Mud Guards & Clearance with 35s
+Mud Guards & Clearance With 35s

 When fitting 35s in the form of 315×12.5, there is enough clearance to accommodate the mud flaps/guards.
 No need to remove them in the front or rear since the Raptor has a rather tall stance in stock form with its trick Fox 2.0 suspension which means it’s basically a case of fitting the rim on the correct offset aftermarket rim/wheel and you’re good to go.
 Positive +20 being the go.